 (ii) External analysis.
-(2 marks)

-(b) The County Chamber of Commerce assisted its members in generating business ideas.

-Discuss FIVE techniques that could have been used by the members to generate business ideas.
-(10 marks)
+- (b) The County Chamber of Commerce assisted its members in generating business ideas. - Discuss FIVE techniques that could have been used by the members to generate business ideas.

 - (c) Analyse FIVE characteristics of the organisational structure recommended by Mamlaka Management Consultancy (MMC).
-(5 marks) - (d) Despite being board members, Peter and Patrick were involved in the day to day running of their company leading to bad decisions.

-With reference to the above statement, analyse FOUR inhibitors to effective decision making.
-(8 marks)
+(5 marks) - (d) Despite being board members, Peter and Patrick were involved in the day to day running of their company leading to bad decisions. - With reference to the above statement, analyse FOUR inhibitors to effective decision making.

-(e) MWRPL adopted diverse marketing as its primary marketing strategy.

-Propose to MWRPL, SEVEN strategies that they could use while developing a diverse marketing campaign.
-(7 marks)

-(f) MWRPL's production managers were expected to possess project scheduling skills in order for them to be effective.
+- (e) MWRPL adopted diverse marketing as its primary marketing strategy. - Propose to MWRPL, SEVEN strategies that they could use while developing a diverse marketing campaign.
+(7 marks) - (f) MWRPL's production managers were expected to possess project scheduling skills in order for them to be effective.

 Highlight SIX contents they could have included in their project schedules.

-(6 marks) (Total: 40 marks) QUES ΓΙΟΝ Τ W Ο (a) Enumerate FIVE characteristics of transactional leadership style.
-(5 marks) (b) Explain FIVE challenges associated with delegation of duties.
-(5 marks) (c) Suggest FIVE demerits of charismatic leadership in an organisation.
-(5 marks) (Total: 15 marks) QUES TION THREE (a) Explain FOUR triggers of change in an organisation.
-(4 marks) (b) Describe FIVE shortcomings of Abraham Maslow's theory of motivation.
-(5 marks) (c) Outline SIX ways in which a business organisation could use macro environment to its advant ntage.
-(6 marks) (Total: 15 marks) QUES FION FOUR (a) Examine FIVE aspects of Mary Parker Follett's management theory.
-(5 marks) (b) Discuss FIVE elements of the marketing mix.
+OUESTION TWO

+(a) Enumerate FIVE characteristics of transactional leadership style.

+(b) Explain FIVE challenges associated with delegation of duties.

+(c) Suggest FIVE demerits of charismatic leadership in an organisation.

+(a) Explain FOUR triggers of change in an organisation.

+(b) Describe FIVE shortcomings of Abraham Maslow's theory of motivation.

+(c) Outline SIX ways in which a business organisation could use macro environment to its advantage.
+(6 marks)

+(a) Examine FIVE aspects of Mary Parker Follett's management theory.

+(b) Discuss FIVE elements of the marketing mix.

+QUES (a) TION FIVE Examine FIVE benefits of contingency theory of leadership to an organisation.
+(5 marks) (b) Assess FIVE benefits of proper planning in an organisation.
 (10 marks) (Total: 15 marks)

-QUESTION FIVE

-(a) Examine FIVE benefits of contingency theory of leadership to an organisation.
-(5 marks) (b) Assess FIVE benefits of proper planning in an organisation.
-(10 marks) (Total: 15 marks) ••••••